alphagov/govuk-frontend/src/components/skip-link/README.md

 ## Guidance

-More information about when to use skip-link can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/skip-link "Guidance on the use of Skip link on GOV.UK Design System").
+Find out when to use the Skip link component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/skip-link).

 ## Quick start examples